It takes a village to raise a child is an African proverb meaning a child’s upbringing belongs to the entire community

 Yet Iceland did have a problem with youth drug use twenty years ago -so the past bad figures are also likely to be accurate.
 In Iceland, the rate of teenage smoking, drinking and drug use have been radically cut in the past 20 years.
 The percentage of 15- and 16-year-olds who had been drunk in the previous month plummeted from 42 per cent in 1998 to 5 per cent in 2016.
 The percentage who have ever used cannabis is down from 17 per cent to 7 per cent.
 Those smoking cigarettes every day fell from 23 per cent to just 3 per cent.

-In Iceland clinicians worked with the theory that drug use was an inappropriate coping strategy -that drug users were seeking artificially altered mental states -numbness or highs in response to stress.
-The solution found to counter this was to encourage more appropriate coping strategies -natural highs -such as sport, drama and community activities.
-The breakthrough came when this theory was applied generally to the whole youth population of Iceland.
+In Iceland clinicians worked with the theory that alcohol and drug use was an inappropriate coping strategy -that alcohol and drug users were seeking artificially altered mental states -numbness or highs in response to stress.
+The solution found to counter this was to encourage more appropriate coping strategies -natural highs or natural calming activities -such as sport, drama and community groups.
+The breakthrough came when this theory was applied universally to the whole youth population of Iceland.

 There is a full description in the below linked article of how Iceland made this beneficial social change.